OUR RESIDENCY IN MAŘÍŽ (17. - 28. 08. 2020)

 We perform the act of bringing our culture from Maříž/Slavonice with its tradition of ceramic and the Summer School, created by the elder generation in the 90’s.
 In 2019, we revived this project in continuation through close intergenerational exchange, working with the motive of the ‘social sculpture’ as our aim.

-Františka Malasková, (stage design, Prague), Gabriela Sojková (fine arts, Prague/Amsterdam),
+Františka Malasková, (stage design, Prague), Gabriela Sojková (lifestyle transformation design, Amsterdam),

 Isabell Alexandra Meldner (fine arts, Prague/Dresden), Jack Laing Aiken (fine arts, Malmö),

-Jan Vagaday (architecture, Prague), Julian Boháč (film production, Prague/Písek),
+Jan Vagaday (architecture, Prague/Aachen), Julian Boháč (film production, Prague/Písek),

 Lukas Maar (media art & photography, Leipzig), Nicolas Prokop (sculpture, Prague),